jverzani/SymPyCore.jl/docs/src/overview.md

 Methods of `sympy` are also called using the conversion operators above.

+### Some functions of SymPy are Julia methods

+A few select functions of SymPy are available as `Julia` methods where *typically* the dispatch is based on the first element being symbolic.
+Other methods must by qualified, as in `sympy.expand_log`.
+Historically, `SymPy` was pretty expansive with what it chose to export, but that is no longer the case.
+Currently, only a few foundational function are exported.
+E.g., `expand` but not `expand_log`; `simplify` but not `trigsimp`.
+This should reduce name collisions with other packages.
+The drawback, is we can add more `Julia`n interfaces when a method is defined.
+Open an issue, should you think this advantageous.

 ## Using other SymPy modules

 We now show how to access one of the numerous external modules of `sympy` beyond those exposed immediately by `SymPy`.
 In this case, the `stats` module.